Yesterday I attended the Native Sacred Healing Symposium at the Seminole Tribe Native Learning Center in Hollywood, Florida.

 - Indian Housing Block Grant (IHBG) Competitive Grant Program By Kerretv Keetheeduh on July 15, 2019 1

-- Attention Tribes and Tribally Designated Housing Authorities (TDHE’s): Rural & Native American Applicant Q&A Webinar By Hoporenkv on June 17, 2019 0
+- ATTENTION Tribes and Tribally Designated Housing Authorities (TDHE’s): Unique HUD Capacity Building (Section 4) Grant opportunity available through Enterprise By Hoporenkv on June 17, 2019 0